Interviewers have many motivations for recording my views.

 And I am prepared to be proved wrong.

 In 2009 the Welsh Economic Review ran a special issue on energy and interviewed several commentators within Wales, including myself.
+A version is here.

 In 2010 a polish TV company made a 45-minute video interview about the history and operation of the Centre for Alternative Technology.